happo/happo.io/README.md

   being installed).
 If an `--author <email>` is provided, any comment made on a diff will notify the author.
 Also supports `--message <message>`, which is used together with `--link <url>` to further contextualize the comparison.

+## Preventing spurious diffs

+An important factor when constructing a good screenshot testing setup is to keep the number of spurious diffs to a minimum.
+A spurious diff (or a false positive) is when Happo finds a difference that isn't caused by a change in the code.
+These involve (but are not limited to):

+- image loading
+- font loading
+- asynchronous behavior (e.g. components fetching data)
+- animations
+- random data, counters, etc
+- dates

+Happo tries to take care of as many of these as possible, automatically.
+For instance, the following tasks are performed before taking the screenshot:

+- wait for images (including background images, srcset)
+- wait for custom fonts
+- wait for asynchronous data fetching (XHR, `window.fetch`)
+- disable CSS animations/transitions
+- stop SVG animations

+In some cases however, Happo can't automatically detect things that cause spuriousness.
+Here are some tips & tricks that you might find useful when dealing with spurious diffs:

+- If you have dates/timestamps, either injecting a fixed `new Date('2019-05-23T08:28:02.446Z')` into your component or freezing time via something like [Sinon.js](https://sinonjs.org/) can help.
+- If a component depends on external data (via some API), consider splitting out the data-fetching from the component and test the component without data fetching, injecting the data needed to render it.
+- If you have animations controlled from javascript, find a way to disable them for the Happo test suite.
+- If individual elements are known to cause spuriousness, consider adding the `data-happo-hide` attribute.
+This will render the element invisible in the screenshot.
+E.g. `<div data-happo-hide>{Math.random()}</div>`.

 ## Frequently Asked Questions (FAQ)